Newly elected RLD MLA stopped from visiting Khatauli | Politics

 - India

-The newly elected Rashtriya Lok Dal MLA from Khatauli said he was stopped from visiting Khatauli tehsil by the district administration on Saturday.
+The newly elected Rashtriya Lok Dal MLA from Khatauli on Saturday said he was stopped from visiting Khatauli tehsil by the district administration, which cited law and order situation as the reason behind the decision.

 RLD leader Madan Bhaiya called the incident ''murder of democracy''.